anion gap low

 As explained in StatPearls [1].

 In normal healthy patients this value is positive.
-This is due to the calculation method where only sodium, chloride and bicarbonate are included in the calculations.
-The blood itself is electrically neutral, but this value is positive because large cations, such as proteins (mainly albumin), phosphates and organic acids, are excluded from the calculations, as described in the NEJM acid–base review [2].
+This is due to the calculation method where only sodium, chloride and bicarbonate are included.
+The blood itself is electrically neutral, but this value is positive because large anions such as proteins (mainly albumin), phosphates and organic acids are excluded from the calculations, as described in the NEJM acid–base review [2].

 Laboratory values vary from laboratory to laboratory, so what counts as “anion gap low” depends on your lab’s reference interval.
-This variation is described in StatPearls [1] and the PubMed review [5].
+This variation is described in StatPearls [1] and a PubMed review [5].

-In general “anion gap low” is more of a diagnostic tip, it is not specific to any disease.
-It helps doctors interpret blood chemistry better, naturally related to your clinical situation.
+In general “anion gap low” is more of a diagnostic tip — it is not specific to any disease.
+It helps doctors interpret blood chemistry better, naturally in relation to your clinical situation.

 What does “anion gap low” actually mean?

 Reference values are defined to cover the majority of the population.
 If lab tests show “anion gap low”, it simply means that your value is below the lab reference value.
-According to previous information, 8 mmol/L was considered low, as explained in the classic JAMA study [4].
-According to current understanding, levels below 2 mmol/L are very low.
-These are mainly found in difficult metabolic disorders such as intoxications or abnormal proteinemias as explained in monoclonal gammopathy study [6].
+According to previous understanding, 8 mmol/L was considered low, as explained in the classic JAMA study [4].
+With modern ion-selective electrode analysers, reference ranges have generally fallen, and values near or below 3 mmol/L should be considered distinctly low, while values near zero or negative are very uncommon [5].
+These very low values are mainly found in difficult metabolic disorders such as intoxications or abnormal proteinemias, as suggested in the monoclonal gammopathy study [6].

 • What are the patient’s albumin and protein values?